 Arizona Desert Bighorn Sheep Society Annual Ram Recognition Banquet

-Our Annual Ram Recognition Banquet honored those hunters who took rams during the 2015 season, and was an excellent chance for you and your family to see outstanding rams displayed in a collective group.
-Hunters were able to recognize their guides, taxidermists, and others who assisted on the hunt.
-Recognition plaques were awarded to all successful hunters who were members of Society at the start of the hunt season and who returned the advance notice hunter award form.
+Our banquet honors those hunters who took rams during the 2018 season, and is an excellent chance for you and your family to see outstanding rams displayed in a collective group.
+Hunters are able to recognize their guides, taxidermists, and others who assisted on the hunt.
+Recognition plaques are awarded to all successful hunters who were members of Society at the start of the hunt season and who returned the advance notice hunter award form.

 Waterhole - 6:00 pm

 Dinner - 7:00 pm

 Program - 8:00 pm